ATScriptDev/ATScript/README.md

 Project is planned to be finished in 12 month from work start.

 PROJECT IS IN DEVELOPMENT NOW AND SOURCE CODE IS NOT YET COMPLETED!

-Crowdfunding for that project: BURST-WCGB-F4SG-VKLG-GV3C4

-You can also donate: BURST-FAB6-RXH7-CHA3-FWUVH

 You can contact us: dev@atscript.net